lucagiorgino/Master-Thesis/README.md

 # Master-Thesis

-set out folder if building ./out
+if building it is suggested to set as output folder `./out`

+the pdf is in the `./out` folder